ml-energy/benchmark/pegasus/README.md

 `q` stands for queue.
 Each command is run once on the next available (`hostname`, `gpu`) combination.

+After all the tasks finish, aggregate all the data into one node and run [`compute_system_metrics.py`](../scripts/compute_system_metrics.py) to generate CSV files that the leaderboard can display.

-## NLP-eval
+## NLP benchmark

+We'll use [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness/commit/72b7f0c00a6ff94632c5b873fc24e093ae74fa47) to run models through three NLP datasets: ARC challenge (`arc`), HellaSwag (`hellaswag`), and TruthfulQA (`truthfulqa`).

-Now use Pegasus to run benchmarks for all the models across all nodes.
+Use Pegasus to run benchmarks for all the models across all nodes.

 ```console
 $ cd pegasus